Networking is the best way to find a job or internship.

 - HOW IS INFORMATIONAL INTERVIEWING DIFFERENT FROM NETWORKING?

-Information interviewing is a piece of the networking process.
-An information interview allows you to explore your field of interest through a structured, longer conversation with someone already working in that field.
+Informational interviewing is a piece of the networking process.
+An informational interview allows you to explore your field of interest through a structured, longer conversation with someone already working in that field.

 Sometimes the phrase “informational interviewing” may sound uninviting to your contacts, as it sounds very similar to an “interview” for an employment position.
 You may wish to ask for an “information meeting” instead.